Taking Care of Yourself During Your Period

 Sip a warm drink.

-Check with your mother or doctor if cramps get in the way of your normal life.
+Check with your parents or health care provider if cramps get in the way of your normal life.
 There may be medicines that can help you.

 It’s a good idea to keep track of your periods.
 You might use a calendar, diary, or journal.
 Mark the day your period starts and the days you have flow.
 Over time, your cycle should become more even.
 By keeping track, you can watch your own pattern appear.
 Then you’ll know when to expect your next period.